avinashgazula/HealthHub/README.md

 `components/login` - This folder contains files related to the login page

 `components/register` - This folder contains files related to the registration page

+`helpers` - This folder contains all the helper methods

 ## Deployment